p4sstime/p4sstime/[Client Mods]/README.md

 ## Removing Teammate Icons

 ![PASS Time Teammate Icon](https://i.imgur.com/RgppAEL.png)\
 You may want to remove these when you're recording for a demo.
-You can download the [pt-teamicon-remover](https://github.com/blakeplusplus/p4sstime/raw/main/%5BClient%20Mods%5D/pt-teamicon-remover.7z) archive and extract it to its own folder in `custom/`.
-The directory should look like `custom/pt-teamicon-remover/materials/...`.
+Just simply do the commands `tf_passtime_player_reticles_enemies 0` and `tf_passtime_player_reticles_friends 0`.
+0 is never, 1 is when carrying ball, 2 is always.

 ## Custom PASS Time Reticles